MelvilQ/stacksrs/README.md

 In the deck list next to each deck, there is a blue, a red and a green number.
 The blue number shows how many cards a deck has, the red number shows how many of these cards are still considered as *unknown* (because they have a strength of 0, 1 or 2), and the green number how many cards are considered as *known* (strength of 3 and above).

 ### I want to share a deck with other users.
 What can I do?
-The deck files are JSON files.
-You can find them in the directory *Android/data/de.melvil.stacksrs/files* on the primary external storage of your device.
-If you want to share a deck that you have created, so that everyone can profit from it, you can send the deck file to [my email](mailto:patpp17@web.de) (please also add a short description).
+You can backup and share a deck by opening the deck, going to the deck browser and choosing "Share Deck" in the action menu.
+Then a dialogue should open, in which you can pick a method, for example "Send as email attachment" or "Upload into Dropbox".
+The options that you have depend on your phone and what is installed there.
+If you want to share a deck that you have created, so that everyone can profit from it, you can send the deck file to [my email](mailto:patpp17@web.de).
+Please also add a short description in the email.
 After having a look at it I will publish it in the download section.